 Dr. Paul Maloof, board-certified by the American Board of Orthopaedic Surgery, a foot and ankle doctor from Bergen County, New Jersey, joined Tidewater Orthopaedics in 2013.
 His choice to become an orthopaedic surgeon was inspired by a pediatrician, and his favorite part of his work is being able to change the quality of life of his patients in a very meaningful way.

-Dr. Maloof brings many advanced treatments to Tidewater Orthopaedics as the only full-time foot and ankle orthopaedic surgeon in the region specializing in complex and comprehensive foot and ankle care, both surgical and nonsurgical.
+Dr. Maloof brings many advanced treatments to Tidewater Orthopaedics as one of the only full-time foot and ankle orthopedic surgeons in the region specializing in complex and comprehensive foot and ankle care, both surgical and nonsurgical.
 He aims to treat his patients in the most conservative manner, reserving surgery only for cases when nonsurgical management is no longer an option.

-Our foot and ankle doctor, Dr. Maloof, performs foot and ankle procedures like total ankle replacement, ankle arthroscopy, bunion correction, deformity correction, flatfoot reconstruction, foot drop, traumatic injuries, achilles tendon repair, and hammertoe correction.
+Foot and ankle doctor Paul B. Maloof, M.D., sees patients in Hampton, VA, and Williamsburg, VA.
+Dr. Maloof, performs foot and ankle procedures like total ankle replacement, ankle arthroscopy, bunion correction, deformity correction, flatfoot reconstruction, foot drop, traumatic injuries, Achilles tendon repair, and hammertoe correction.

 Department of Medicine-Hematology/Oncology, UMDNJ-NJMS Summer 2002